javaguru173/100-days-of-code/log.md

 **Thoughts**: Made some good progress on my plant collection app.
 I figured out how to adjust the size of the "login" button, also added a "signup" button as well.
 I did change the logo to reflect the theme of the plant app.
 Finally, I added some pseudo code for tomorrow with a couple things to do with regards to what I want each button to do.
 I think I will work on the signup page tomorrow.

 Link to work: [Flutter UI Tutorial] (https://pusher.com/tutorials/login-ui-flutter/#defining-our-assets)

+### Day 34: Aug 18, 2021
+##### (intentionally left blank)

+**Today's Progress** : Worked on login page for app

+**Thoughts**: I began writing some pseudo-code for my signup page and also made some tweaks in my code to see what fields I want to change and adjust.

+Link to work: [Flutter UI Tutorial] (https://pusher.com/tutorials/login-ui-flutter/#defining-our-assets)

+### Day 34: Aug 19, 2021
+##### (intentionally left blank)

+**Today's Progress** : Finished my signup page!!!!

+**Thoughts**: So the goal was to create a signup page and then have the front/login page jump to that when a user taps/clicks "Sign Up".
+And a HUGE success!!!
+I even added a back button to return users back to the login screen.
+Omg so satisfying

+Link to work: [Flutter UI Tutorial] (https://api.flutter.dev/flutter/widgets/Navigator-class.html)